 - Receive governance tokens to influence the token distribution and treasury management:

 Once sufficient funding is poised for a DAO to kick off, all of its decisions will be made by token holders through a consensus vote.
 As the DAOs stakeholders, community members will work towards the most favorable outcome for the entire network.
 Beyond voting rights, members can also obtain governance tokens in return, including roles in token distribution and treasury management.

 Benefits of DAO in the Real-world

 - Transparent, Decentralized and Automated:

 The Decentralized and Transparent nature of DAO provides complete ownership to its members to maintain the protocol.
 The profit margins also increase as the organizations only pay for existing on the blockchain.
-Thanks to Smart Contracts, DAOs are automated, and decisions take place automatically.
+DAOs are automated, and decisions take place automatically.

-The decision making power is directly proportional to the number of tokens held by a member, but it doesn’t give them additional rights or privileges.
-Token holders have the right to effect changes that help in the development of the protocol, making it a rewarding and democratized space.
+The decision making power is directly proportional to the number of tokens held by a member, but it doesn’t give them additional rights.
+Token holders have the right to effect changes that help in the development of the protocol, making it a democratized space.